 Human Rights Campaign fights for LGBTQ equality in Texas alongside state and local groups and lawmakers.
 For more than 30 years, HRC has played a pivotal role in advancing LGBTQ equality in the Lone Star State.
 Learn more about HRC's work by clicking here.

 The existing patchwork of legal protections for LGBTQ people in the United States leaves millions subject to uncertainty and potential discrimination.
-That’s why the Human Rights Campaign is working with lawmakers and advocates to pass the Equality Act in Congress, as well as strong non-discrimination protections at the state and local levels.
+That’s why the Human Rights Campaign is continuing the fight on the local, state and federal levels for full LGBTQ equality.

 If you are a reporter seeking up to the minute information about measures in Texas, please email firstname.lastname@example.org and/or subscribe to our daily tipsheet.